grantseltzer/selkie/README.md

 # Selkie

-Use selkie to enforce seccomp rules in your code.
+Use Selkie to enforce seccomp rules in your code.
 Select the entitlements that your application needs and not the ones it doesn't need!

 ## How it works